AMWA-TV/bcp-007-01/docs/Overview.md

 - NDI Receiver (device B) is informed of Native NDI Sender (device X) by its own means; this could be via NDI discovery.
 - NDI Receiver (device B) initiates connection to Native NDI Sender (device X) directly via NDI SDK.
-- NDI Receiver updates its IS-05 `active` state, setting the `sender_id` to `null`
+- NDI Receiver updates its IS-04 `active` state, setting the `sender_id` to `null`
-- The controller does not initiate the connection, but SHOULD be informed of the receiver (device B) status via IS-05
+- The controller does not initiate the connection, but can monitor the connection status via IS-04 and IS-05

 #### Use Case 3: NDI Sender to Native NDI Receiver - Non-NMOS Connection

 ![NMOS-NDI Model](images/NMOS-NDI-UseCase3-drawio.svg)

+- In this scenario, it is assumed the NDI Sender is active.
 - Native NDI Receiver (device X) is informed of NDI Sender (device B) by its own means; this could be via NDI discovery.
 - Native NDI Receiver (device X) initiates connection to NDI Sender (device B) directly via NDI SDK.
-- The controller does not initiate the connection.
+- The controller does not initiate the connection and cannot monitor the state of the connection.

 #### Use Case 4: NDI Sender to NDI Receiver - IS-05 Connection